List of Transformers film series cast and characters: Optimus Prime

-In Age of Extinction, he is hunted by Harold Attinger and Lockdown, who is working for the Creators to bring him to Cybertron and kill any Autobots who refuse to give up his location.
-After being captured, Optimus tames the Dinobots and rides Grimlock to fight Galvatron and his new army of man-made Transformers.
+In Age of Extinction, he is hunted by Harold Attinger, Cemetery Wind, and Lockdown, who is working for the Creators to bring him to Cybertron and kill any Autobots who refuse to give up his location.
+A badly wounded Optimus is discovered by struggling inventor Cade Yeager, who shelters him.
+Escaping the eyes of Cemetery Wind, Optimus leads the Autobots once again, taming the Dinobots and rides Grimlock to fight Galvatron and his new army of man-made Transformers.
 After defeating Galvatron's army, he kills Attinger and Lockdown.
 He sets the Dinobots free and asks his fellow Autobots to protect Cade and his family before taking the Seed into space and going after the Creators.
-At the start of the movie Optimus uses a mode similar to his G1 counterpart but with a lot of rust.
+At the start of the movie, Optimus uses a mode similar to his G1 counterpart but with a lot of rust.

 In The Last Knight, Optimus arrives at Cybertron, now a dead planet.
 He finds Quintessa, the Prime of Life, who brainwashes Optimus to do her bidding of destroying the Earth, which she reveals is an ancient enemy planet, Unicron.
 She tells Prime that he must retrieve her staff to rebuild Cybertron.
 Prime's eyes turn purple and becomes Nemesis Prime under Quintessa's control.
 Just as he is about to kill Bumblebee, Bee speaks for the first time in ten years, which causes him to return to normal.
 He rides Dragonstorm into battle.
 After defeating Quintessa and saving both worlds, Optimus and the Autobots return to Cybertron, which has joined with the Earth into one planet.

-Optimus Prime reappears in Bumblebee.
+Optimus Prime reappears and appears similar to his G1 counterpart in Bumblebee.
 He leads the Autobots against the Decepticons trying to take over Cybertron, but is forced to retreat when Decepticon reinforcements led by Soundwave and Shockwave attack them.
 Realizing that Cybertron has fallen, he orders all Autobots to get to their escape pods.
 He gives Bumblebee the task to protect the Earth and set up a base for them before being attacked by Ravage and other Decepticons.